 Worry not, the use of a PS4 controller on your PC is no longer a pipe dream.
-Thanks to a Sony-loyal programmer, an adapted set of drivers exists which tricks your computer into thinking you’re using an Xbox 360 controller.
-So to help you download and execute the required programs we’ve put together this simple, step-by-step walkthrough.
-What follows is our comprehensive guide on connecting a DualShock 4 controller to a Windows-based PC.
+Thanks to a handy little application, you can fool your PC into thinking your DualShock 4 is an Xbox 360 controller.
+So to help you download and install this tool, we’ve put together this simple, step-by-step walkthrough.
+Below is our comprehensive guide for doing so.